johnwcowan/r7rs-work/FoldOrder.md

 first argument passed to *proc* and the remaining arguments are the multiple seeds.  and it returns the same number of new seeds as its values.

+## Right folds

+All the `*-fold-right` functions have the same order as the corresponding `*-fold` (i.e. left fold) functions.
+In SRFI 41 there is no `stream-fold-right` in the API, but it's provided as an example, where the order is the opposite of `stream-fold`, that is, new before old, where the old value is the costate.